iSEE-Laboratory/EgoExo-Fitness/README.md

 Official repository of ECCV-2024 paper "EgoExo-Fitness: Towards Egocentric and Exocentric Full-Body Action Understanding"

-All resources will be available soon. **If you have any question or hope to conduct research on our dataset in advance, please feel free to contact us**.
+All resources will be available soon.

-**Contact:**
-- Email: yuanmingli527@gmail.com / liym266@mail2.sysu.edu.cn

 ## 💬 News
 - [2024.06.14] The preprint paper is available.